gjn/mf-chsdi/chsdi/public/doc/source/widgets/sdiwidgetsexamples3.rst

 Permalink
 ---------

-A Map Print Panel is required in order to add a toolbar with the permalink function.
+A Map Panel is required in order to add a toolbar with the permalink function.

 .. raw:: html